 At bedtime (7:30-9pm, depending on the night), you kiss each sister in turn and say "nights" to all.
 Then, you curl up happily next to me in your twin size bed to nurse (only at bedtime now).

 What else?
 You are the spitting image of your dad when we was two – white-blonde hair, blue eyes, perfect skin, and the most charming smile.
 “Handsome” doesn’t even begin to cover it.
 When we are out and about, people compliment and you wave back like a little prince in a carriage.

-At age two, you are energetic and sweet, friendly and lively, gentle and determined – and oh-so-lovable!
-Yes, two can be trying – but also terrific.
+At age two, you are energetic and sweet, friendly and lively, gentle and determined - and oh-so-lovable!
+Yes, two can be tiring - but it is also terrific.
 The last thing I want to do is wish away this wonderful stage.
-You already insist that we don’t refer to you as a baby.
-You’re growing up; it’s true.
-I’m both glad and mournful at the same time.
+You already insist that we don't refer to you as a baby.
+You're growing up; it's true.
+I'm both glad and mournful at the same time.

 Happy Birthday to our heroic and happy toddler.
 We all adore you.